cfuchs12345/server-manager/README.md

 - [ ] more Plugins (nearly everything that offers a REST, SOAP API is possible) CrowdSec, PfSense and many more is possible...
 - [ ] maybe build an agent that can be installed on remote machines to get information from the OS or installations like Wireguard, that offer no direct API
 - [ ] encrypt other passwords/credentials between frontend and backend
+- [x] Config Im- and Export with a password as encryption key for sensitive data

+## Some more ideas which would result in a lot of work

+- [ ] maybe include Apache Kafka (for the transfer of data from remote agents)
+- [ ] an AI integration would be cool which learns based on gathered data when an event is critical or not (ie. do not warn, if a server is going down always at the same time)

 ## Screenshots